vikasakankshasharma-jpg/team4job/README.md

 2.  **Bidding & Private Offers:**
     *   **Public Bidding (Installer):** Verified installers browse public jobs and place bids, specifying their price and a cover letter.
 An "AI Bid Assistant" helps installers craft a professional and persuasive cover letter.
     *   **Private Bidding (Installer):** An installer who receives a Direct Award request is prompted to submit their bid privately.
 This bid becomes the official price for the job.
+    *   **Blind Bidding (Fairness):** Bid amounts are masked (`₹ ••••`) from competing installers to prevent "race-to-the-bottom" pricing.
+Only the Job Giver and the bidder themselves can see the actual price.
     *   **Marketplace Integrity (Anti-Self-Bidding):** The system strictly prohibits a user from bidding on a job they themselves have posted, preventing reputation farming and price manipulation.

 3.  **Awarding & Bid Analysis (Job Giver):**